BYU vs Colorado Prediction — AI Finds CAN'T MISS CFB Lines & Props (Dec 28)

 BYU vs. Colorado Prediction (AI)

-Remi, our AI sports algorithm, has been pouring over millions of data from every angle between the Cougars and Buffaloes and using recursive machine learning and kick-ass AI to examine the data to a single cover probability.
+Remi, our AI sports wizard, has been pouring over millions of data from every past game between the Cougars and Buffaloes and using recursive machine learning and cutting-edge AI to analyze the data to a single cover probability.

-The Algorithm has been most keyed in on the trending factor human bettors tend to put on player performance factors between a Cougars team going up against a possibly unhealthy Buffaloes team.
-It appears the true game analytics appear to reflect a strong lean against one Vegas line in particular.
+Interestingly enough, the data has been most focused on the trending emphasis knucklehead sportsbettors often put on player performance factors between a Cougars team going up against a possibly rested Buffaloes team.
+We’ve found the true game analytics appear to reflect a strong lean against one Vegas line in particular.

 Unlock this in-depth AI prediction and all of our CFB AI picks for FREE now.